At-Home Diabetic Foot Care

 Yes, we’ve all had it drilled into our heads that we’re supposed to stay at home unless it’s absolutely necessary to go out.

-Even if you aren’t sure whether your concern rises to the level of “urgent,” or leaving your home is a good idea or not, your best bet is always to call us and ask.
-In some cases the best strategy may be to schedule a telemedicine appointment so we can examine your foot while you remain safely at home, then determine whether in-person follow-up care is required.
+Even if you aren’t sure whether your concern rises to the level of “urgent” or whether leaving your home is a good idea or not, your best bet is always to call us and ask.
+In some cases, the best strategy may be to schedule a telemedicine appointment so we can examine your foot while you remain safely at home, then determine whether in-person follow-up care is required.